-To verify the connector version number on Linux using the binary file:
+To verify the connector version number in Linux using the binary file:

 - 1. Navigate to the /lib subfolder in your connector installation directory.
 By default, the path to this directory is: /opt/simba/sqlserverodbc. - 2.
-Open the connector's .so binary file in a text editor, and search for the text \$driver_version_sb\$:.
+Open the connector's .so binary file in a text editor, and search for the text \$driver_version sb\$:.
 The connector's version number is listed after this text.

-Configuring the ODBC Driver Manager on Non-Windows Machines
+Configuring the ODBC Driver Manager in Non-Windows Machines

-To make sure that the ODBC driver manager on your machine is configured to work with the Simba SQL Server ODBC Connector, do the following:
+To make sure that the ODBC Driver manager on your machine is configured to work with the Simba SQL Server ODBC Connector, do the following:

-- Set the library path environment variable to make sure that your machine uses the correct ODBC driver manager.
-For more information, see Specifying ODBC Driver Managers on Non-Windows Machines on page 23. - If the connector configuration files are not stored in the default locations expected by the ODBC driver manager, then set environment variables to make sure that the driver manager locates and uses those files.
-For more information, see Specifying the Locations of the Connector Configuration Files on page 24.
+- Set the library path environment variable to make sure that your machine uses the correct ODBC Driver manager.
+For more information, see Specifying ODBC Driver Managers in Non-Windows Machines. - If the connector configuration files are not stored in the default locations expected by the ODBC driver manager, then set environment variables to make sure that the Driver manager locates and uses those files.
+For more information, see Specifying the Locations of the Connector Configuration Files.

-After configuring the ODBC driver manager, you can configure a connection and access your data store through the connector.
+After configuring the ODBC Driver manager, you can configure a connection and access your data store through the connector.

-Specifying ODBC Driver Managers on Non-Windows Machines
+Specifying ODBC Driver Managers in Non-Windows Machines

-You need to make sure that your machine uses the correct ODBC driver manager to load the connector.
+You need to make sure that your machine uses the correct ODBC Driver manager to load the connector.
 To do this, set the library path environment variable.